 Another readily available human medication often used to treat pain and inflammation in dogs is acetaminophen.
 This drug, sold as Tylenol and other brand names, can be obtained both over the counter and in some prescription preparations.
 Exposure to dogs usually occurs through the administration of acetaminophen by uninformed but well-meaning owners intending to treat fever, pain, or inflammation in their pet.
 Poisoning can occur from a single exposure to a large dose or from chronic exposure to a low dose.

 Acetaminophen poisoning in dogs causes injury to the liver and, in high enough dosages, even liver failure.
 Clinical signs can include lethargy, loss of appetite, belly pain, and jaundice.
 Swelling of the face and paws is also commonly seen.
 Cats are even more sensitive than dogs to acetaminophen — clinical signs can result from ingesting a single tablet.

 Medications used for attention-deficit disorder and hyperactivity often contain amphetamine, a potent stimulant.
 Ingestion of these medications by dogs can lead to life-threatening tremors, seizures, elevated body temperature, and even cardiac and respiratory arrest.

 Blood Pressure Medications

-Blood pressure medications, like ACE inhibitors and beta blockers, can cause weakness, stumbling, and dangerously low blood pressure.
+Blood pressure medications, like ACE inhibitors and beta blockers, can cause weakness, stumbling, and dangerously low blood pressure when ingested by dogs.

-Medications designed to aid with sleep, like Xanax, Ambien, and Valium, can cause dogs to become lethargic, seem intoxicated and, in some cases, have dangerously slowed breathing rates.
-Some dogs become severely agitated after ingesting these drugs.
+Medications designed to aid humans with sleep, like Xanax, Ambien, and Valium, can cause dogs to become lethargic, seem intoxicated and, in some cases, have dangerously slowed breathing rates.
+Some dogs can also become severely agitated after ingesting these drugs.

 It’s important to note that time is of the essence for many of these poisonings, and most treatments are best done at a veterinary hospital.